Generic Name: Scopolamine Transdermal Patch (skoe POL a meen)

 What are some things I need to know or do while I take Transderm Scop?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Transderm Scop affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Transderm Scop (scopolamine transdermal patch) affects you.

-- Avoid drinking alcohol while taking Transderm Scop.
+- Avoid drinking alcohol while taking Transderm Scop (scopolamine transdermal patch).

 - Talk with your doctor before you use other drugs and natural products that slow your actions.